The Bankrate promise

 When to file an insurance claim

-An insurance claim may be the last thing on your mind immediately after an accident.
-Depending on the state you live in, you may be able to file a claim after some time following an accident.
-That said, every state differs regarding the rules for car accident claims and reports.
-Following an accident, you should always contact your insurance agent and file a claim, even if the other driver tries to reach an agreement without getting your insurer involved.
+An insurance claim may be the last thing on your mind immediately after an auto accident, but you actually don’t have to file a claim immediately.
+Depending on the state you live in, you may have a longer time frame to file a claim, although filing sooner can help you get back to normal faster.
+Following an accident, you may want to contact your insurance agent and file a claim, especially if the damage is serious or injuries are involved.

-Filing a claim can protect you in a number of ways, and may prevent the other driver from suing you for damages later on.
+Filing a claim can protect you in a number of ways.
 Your insurance company can also help by paying up to your policy limits on any property damages or injuries you caused while driving.
 It can also help you pay for any legal costs if you are taken to court.

 How to file an auto insurance claim